abinit/abinit/doc/developers/new_testsuite.md

   documents and *structures.py* provide the classes that are used by YAML to handle tags. *~abinit/tests/pymods/yaml_tools/register_tag.py* define the abstraction layer used to simplify the code in *structures.py*.
-It directly deal with PyYaml black magic.
+It directly deals with PyYaml black magic.
-- the other files in *~abinit/tests/pymods/yaml_tools* are dedicated to the testing procedure. *meta_conf_parser.py* provide the tools to read an interpret the YAML configuration file, namely __ConfParser__ the main parsing class, __ConfTree__ the tree configuration "low-level" interface (only handle a single tree, no access to the inherited properties, etc...) and __Constraint__ the representation of a specific test in the tree.  *conf_parser.py* use __ConfParser__ to register actuals constraints and parameters.
-It is the place to define actual tests. *driver_test_conf.py* define the high level access to the configuration, handling several trees, applying filters etc. Finally *tester.py* is the main test driver.
-It browse the data tree and use the configuration to run tests on Abinit output.
+- the other files in *~abinit/tests/pymods/yaml_tools* are dedicated to the testing procedure. *meta_conf_parser.py* provide the tools to read and interpret the YAML configuration file, namely __ConfParser__ the main parsing class, __ConfTree__ the tree configuration "low-level" interface (only handle a single tree, no access to the inherited properties, etc...) and __Constraint__ the representation of a specific test in the tree.  *conf_parser.py* use __ConfParser__ to register actuals constraints and parameters.
+It is the place to define actual tests. *driver_test_conf.py* define the high level access to the configuration, handling several trees, applying filters etc. Finally, *tester.py* is the main test driver.
+It browses the data tree and use the configuration to run tests on Abinit output.
 It produces an __Issue__ list that will be used by *fldiff.py* to produce the report.